A search query or search term is the word or string of words that a search engine user types into the search box/search bar (e.g., Google Search).

 Difference Between Keywords and Search Queries

-A keyword is a word or group of words that are usually associated with particular content or topic.
+A keyword is a word or group of words usually associated with a particular content or topic.

 A Search Query refers to the real-life combination of words that people enter in search engines to find a website or information.

 As digital marketers, what we target are keywords.

 - SEO (organic search), we optimize on-page content (using the exact keywords in URLs, title tags, body copy, image file names, meta descriptions, etc.) by building inbound links with keywords in the anchor text.

 - PPC (paid search), we target keywords by bidding on them in Google Ads/Adwords/Bing Ads and using them in our advertisements and landing pages.

 People perform searches with different types of search queries.
 These intentions can be categorized into informational, navigational, and transactional.

 Informational search queries refer to when a searcher is looking to find information.

 People who perform informational searches usually seek answers to their questions or guides on doing something.